 You can color map your Graph by clicking on the raindrop icon from the top right of a sidebar variable card.
 Find the Performance Level variable card from the top of your left sidebar.
 It could be interesting to discover whether we have some high or low performers clustered together in a sub-community.

 Performance Level is a categorical variable meaning that the colors used in color mapping fall nicely into categories.
 Quantitative variables behave a little differently and present colors as a range.
 Let's explore this.
 Find Creativity from the right sidebar and click the raindrop icon.
 Notice that the colors used are a spectrum going from deep purple to bright yellow.
-It seems as though our Creative employees are grouped towards the bottom left of the Graph.
+It seems as though our least Creative employees are grouped at the top left of the Graph.

 Next to the raindrop icon representing color mapping on each of the variable charts is an icon representing size mapping.
 This is only available for quantitative variables and looks like 2 circles inside a larger circle.